Summary of MN Search Summit

 Machines will end all of this mania with automated marketing.
 Automated megavariate testing of marketing models figures out which version works best on what pages for conversions.
 That connects to cohort analysis for the highest lifetime performance.

 Right now, we are at the conversion equations.
-Heuristic analysis, rapid experiments conversion, research conversion data and video conversion and engagement data are all conversion equations.
+Heuristic analysis, rapid experiments conversion, research conversion data, and video conversion and engagement data are all conversion equations.
 The conversion equations show us what to optimize and where to optimize it.

 This fast-moving presentation was chock full of a ton of slides and examples.
 One humorous example showed a landing page that had tons of distractions.
-By removing all of the clutter besides one button conversions increased.
+By removing all of the clutter beside one button conversions increased.
 Explain what you do, not how good you are at doing it.

 Ditch the hype.
 Be unique and present yourself at unique.
 Lose the jargon and there even is a Chrome extension for that.
 Readability is hugely important too.
 See how many acronyms you have.
-Also, motion facility and the typographic golden ratio should be observed when checking your readability.
+Also, the motion facility and the typographic golden ratio should be observed when checking your readability.

 Visual clarity is important as well.
 A picture of Larry King should not be what sells a financial institution's services.
 Oli is killing it.
 Expectation.
 Set the expectation for the reader.
 “See Moz tools” lets the user know that they are going to see Moz’s tools.
 Crystal clear.

 With a design problem, get ADD.
 Attention Driven Design.
 Design matters.
 It creates joy and reduces confusion.
 It reduces germs when used on new age bathroom toilets in men’s rooms.
-The first rule of thumb, have a f#@!cking CTA.
+The first rule of thumb, have an f#@!cking CTA.
 Have a call to action.
 Without one, what would the user do?
 Every website has conversion opportunities, and every conversion opportunity needs a CTA.

 Videos can be hugely powerful if done right.
 By changing words, for example from nothing to click here improved 390%.
 CTAs and annotations are opposites.
 In the future, CTAs could have an autocomplete feature for what would work the best!
 How great.